Glossary of Sheep Terms

 Gimmer - female sheep over one year of age.

-Grain - the seed part of cereal crops such as corn, oats, barley,
+Grain - the seed part of cereal crops such as corn, oats, barley, and wheat.

-Grass - a group of plants having narrow leaves with parallel
+Grass - a group of plants having narrow leaves with parallel veins, small flowers, and basically hollow stems with joints where the leaves are attached.

-Grass-based - pasture or grassland play a significant role in
+Grass-based - when pasture or grassland play a significant role in the life or diet of the animal.

 Green chop - freshly cut forage fed to livestock.